erikgregorywebb/lds-meetinghouses/README.md

-## Meetinghouses: A Proxy for Measuring Growth in the LDS Church
+## LDS Meetinghouses: A Proxy for Growth in the LDS Church

 ### Background